Dynatrace/Dynatrace-AppMon-Salesforce-Commerce-Cloud-Fastpack/README.md

 - Username Tag

-For the Username Tag, this fastpack leverages the CSS Selector [class='user-account']@title, which is stored in a Page Action Metadata measure called Username.
+For the Username Tag, this fastpack leverages the CSS Selector ```[class='user-account']@title```, which is stored in a Page Action Metadata measure called Username.
 The following Transformation regular expression is run on the result:

 ```
 User: (?!Login \/  Register$)(.*)